 Sweeping Wind is the core of your build.
 It provides you with defense, a random taunt (of questionable effectivity), spirit regen and empowers Wave of Light.
 Needless to say, having it up at all times is IMPORTANT.

-Mystic Ally-Air Ally, Exalted Soul, and Chant of Resonance are 3/4ths of the monks passive spirit regen skills and passives.
+Mystic Ally-Air Ally, Exalted Soul, and Chant of Resonance are 3/4 of the Monk’s passive spirit regen skills and passives.
 The only other one is Mantra of Healing-Circular Breathing.
 We don’t use that any more since the loss of a “better” mantra is too big.

 Guardian’s Path with a 2-handed weapon gives a spirit generation bonus – THIS IS A TRAP.
 It’s a terrible passive for generation!
 The dual wield version, however, is amazing.